All Episodes

 Something serious in terms of accountability.

-All the way from the illegal terrorist uh surveillance program to their attitude about torture, which we heard a little bit about today on this show.
+And a second, on this administration's outrageous attack on the rule of law, all the way from the illegal terrorist surveillance program to their attitude about torture, which we heard a little bit about today on this show, this administration has assaulted the Constitution.

 They just aren't going to give up on this.

-They've been saying this kind of stuff, censure just the next step.
+They've been saying this kind of stuff.

-Uh his proposal here in uh in harassing the uh the president.
+His proposal here in harassing the president.

-Uh, but they're getting serious about it now, and I predicted that they would.
+But they're getting serious about it now, and I predicted that they would.

 Now, interesting are two other stories on this.

-Uh Washington Post on Saturday, fight over documents may favor Bush, experts say.
+Washington Post on Saturday, fight over documents may favor Bush, experts say.

-And the the conclusion here from the experts the L.A.
+And the conclusion here from the experts the L.A.
 Times talked to is that the scales tip in favor of Congress.

 So what do we have?

-Uh uh I I think what's happening here, the Democrats are just, you know, making up trouble and trying to cause chaos and create uh angst in as many people as possible, but this serves to provide a valuable lesson in drive-byism and experts, which we talked about a little last week.
+I think what's happening here, the Democrats are just making up trouble and trying to cause chaos and create angst in as many people as possible.

-On Saturday, the Washington Post runs this headline fight over Democrats may favor Bush, experts say.
+On Saturday, the Washington Post runs this headline, fight over Democrats may favor Bush, experts say.

 It is to be very, very careful when journalists start citing experts.